 Crispy Pork Belly with Black Beans, Tomato and Onions ($6) – Like so many, the quality of this dish is largely dependent upon the quality of the meat you get here.
 The other accompaniments are mostly unimpressive, neither carrying or bogging down the dish–just sort of “there.”

 I generally love pork belly, and even when this dish is overly fatty, poorly prepared, or undersized, I still find myself generally enjoying it.
 Your mileage may vary on that, though.
-It’s definitely worth the gamble if you have Disney Dining Plan snack credits to spare–perhaps not so much if you’re paying cash out of pocket.
+It’s hard to justify if you’re paying cash out of pocket.

 Pão de Queijo: Brazilian Cheese Bread ($4.50) – You can buy almost the exact same thing, right down to the gluten-free nature, in the freezer section of your local Target.
 They’re called “Brazi Bites,” and they’re $5 for an 18-pack.
 (I’ve seen them on sale for $3.99!)